-Ø way.
-However, it is necessary to choose carefully the articles which Other equipment items (compass, ropes, lanterns, etc.) are also available, and may be purchased in town shops or found along the character purchases or picks up.
+Other equipment items (compass, ropes, lanterns, etc.) are also available, and may be purchased in town shops or found along the way.
+However, it is necessary to choose carefully the articles which a character purchases or picks up.

-9 character has a BACKPACK, in which he/she may carry up to .
-Once the pack is full, new items can be added only after discarding another item or shifting it to another character's pack. items.
-Each
+Each character has a BACKPACK, in which he/she may carry up to 6 items.
+Once the pack is full, new items can be added only after discarding another item or shifting it to another character's pack.